WHAT IS THE ODUM SCHOOL BOARD?

-The IDEA Board is a volunteer advisory board that exists to promote Innovation, Development, Education and Access with regard to Odum School of Ecology initiatives, and to provide assistance to the Dean of the Odum School in areas of relevance to development, but not limited to communications, public relations, fundraising and donor prospects.
+The Odum School Board is a volunteer advisory board that exists to promote innovation, development, education and access with regard to Odum School of Ecology initiatives, and to provide assistance to the dean of the Odum School in areas of relevance to development, communications, public relations, fundraising and donor prospects.

-The IDEA Board meets twice a year, in the spring and fall.
-The next meeting will take place in Athens - date has not yet been determined.
+The Odum School Board meets twice a year, in the spring and fall.

 Rebecca Bell is Director of the Little Cumberland Island Turtle Project, which has involved and hired many students from the Odum School over the years.
 Bell lives on Little Cumberland Island, Georgia and in Round Pond, Maine.